 Update: He remembered and it now lives with him in Portland, Oregon.

 I used boxes inside the copper boiler to give the tree height.
 A random black and white houndstooth print piece of fabric I found at a thrift store outlet a year ago acts as the tree skirt.

 I also used my childhood flexible flyer.
 I was so happy when I asked my mom about it and she said it was up in her attic.
 I still have vivid memories of sledding down the giant hill in my hometown on that thing with my mom.

 When I was home this summer past, I came across a box full of my late Grandma June’s sheet music.
 We’re talking sheet music from the 1920s.
-I also found some sheet music that belonged to my mom and my aunt (they’re identical twins, in case I hadn’t already told you that) when they were kids.
+I also found some sheet music that belonged to my mom and and her twin sister when they were kids.
 So I grabbed Bonnie’s and Connie’s Christmas sheet music books and a copy of Jingle Bells, that belonged to my grandma, and framed them.

 I love how it looks, and that it’s something with meaning.
 I’m a sucker for sentimental stuff and family heirlooms if you hadn’t picked up on that yet.

 The flocked wreath was a Shop Small Saturday find from a few weeks ago.
 It was only $25 so I jumped on it.
 In case you’re wondering, I got it at Gehlhausen Floral in Evansville, Indiana.